timli421/rcos-status-updates/fall_2018/Week_01.md

 ## Last Week's Accomplishments

  > Last week I learned HTML and JavaScript, those two languages were very important for us to build the website.
 Our front end team also set up the enviroment for the project.
+We downloaded the GitHub Desktop.

  ## This Week's Plan